I Noticed Something When I Spent Time with Students on the Autism Spectrum

-Working for over 10 years as a school psychologist, I have had a lot of opportunities to observe students with autism in the classroom.
+Working for over 13 years as a school psychologist, I have had a lot of opportunities to observe students on the autism spectrum in the classroom.
 One thing that I consistently noticed, particularly for kids who struggled to communicate verbally, was an excellent ability to complete hands-on, interactive tasks with a clear visual ending and a reduced amount of visual clutter.

 In this task the student practices problem solving, reasoning, and sequencing skills, while also learning the vehicles are different in some ways and the same in others.
 Colors and counting can also be incorporated into this task.
 Bring this activity to life by showing the student real tractors or a tractor video.

 Side-Note: In my observations, when verbal explanations were used, they were most helpful when they were brief (one to two words) and to the point.
-An example of this would be pointing to each tractor, while simultaneously saying it’s color, after the student puts the pictures together.
+An example of this would be pointing to each tractor, while simultaneously saying its color, after the student puts the pictures together.

 In this second example of a file folder game, the purpose of the task is to practice counting and number recognition.
 Each number goes on the cone with the corresponding number of dots.

-Again, you can turn this into a real life activity.
+Again, you can turn this into a real-life activity.
 For instance, you could make cupcakes, draw numbers on the wrappers and ask your student/child to put toppings on to match the numbers on the wrapper such as five M&M’s on the number 5 cupcake.

 You can also try to create or find tasks that incorporate a students’ interests.
-For instance, if you know your child loves a certain animal, character, or food you can find a way to include that in the activity
+For instance, if you know your child loves a certain animal, character, or food you can find a way to include that in the activity.

 Something else I love about file folder games is that you can even use them to teach more difficult or abstract concepts.
 For instance, you can teach fractions by having a student match a visual representation to a number representation.
 In the example below, you could cut out the numbers and teach the student to place each number over its corresponding picture.